I’ve

 to direct the right person toward this mission.
 Do I believe such a

-there are enough people, unwilling to look and entrenched in the right positions, to ensure that the monolith won’t budge.
+study would cause changes in the health care system?
+No, there are enough people, unwilling to look and entrenched in the right positions, to ensure that the monolith won’t budge.
 Once

 a social institution – justice, education, health care, defense,